 Bill is a Special Assistant to the Director for the Washington Department of Fish and Wildlife (WDFW).
 His focus areas at the Department include Columbia River fisheries, hydroelectric power and water flows; invasive species prevention and control; managing the fisheries of the Gulf of Alaska and Bering Sea; and developing citizen science initiatives.
 Before working in natural resources policy, he was a salmon biologist for two Puget Sound tribes and WDFW.
 In his free time, he is an avid birdwatcher, with a particular love for marine birds.
 His first beached bird census was in 1975 at Westport, Washington.

-Carrie is an Assistant Professor of Education at the University of Washington Bothell campus.
+Carrie is an Assistant Professor of Education at University of Washington-Bothell.
 Her work tackles equity and social justice in formal and informal science education and design-based research, with particular reference to under-represented minority populations.
-She focuses on increasing students' accessibility to science through place-based education, and the intersection between out-of-school science and cultural practices.
+Carrie focuses on increasing students' accessibility to science through place-based education, and the intersection between out-of-school science and cultural practices.